 At 42mm, this would be one of the larger watches I would wear, but thanks to the small bezel, it wears smaller than you’d think.

 I can’t say I’m a fan of the Regulator movement when it comes to everyday use though.
 While reading a watch typically takes under a second, I’m finding myself staring at this thing for much longer trying to decipher the time.
-If it was a 12 hour hand instead of the 24, I would prefer it.
-Look at the photo below for example, would you guess right away that it’s 5:27am?
+If it were a 12 hour hand instead of the 24, I would prefer it.
+Look at the photo below for example, would you guess right away that it’s 5:27 am?

 After a week on the wrist, I had some compliments on the watch, but I just couldn’t get over how hard the time was to read at a glance based on the 24-hour subdial, as well as the small type.
 That combined with the loud movement, and lack of smoothness in the hands while turning the crown, makes this $550USD price point feel a little bit too high for what’s offered.